acktreptow/react-calculator/README.md

 ## Project Overview

-For Meta to pass me, the UI/UX wasn't important.
+In order to pass, the UI/UX wasn't important.
 All I needed to do was ensure the calculator's logic worked.
 This required me to understand concepts like both the useState and useRef hooks, as well as how to create a controlled form.

 However, after passing, I went back to code custom CSS and transform the calculator into a much better looking app.
 This was done by utilizing the UX/UI skills I developed in a later chapter of Meta's course that taught Figma.
 Here are images of before and after.